EricTheCleric1998/Machine-Learning-Practice/README.md

 The file data/PhiUSIIL_Phishing_URL_Dataset.csv is a substantial dataset comprising 134,850 legitimate and 100,945 phishing URLs.
-There are 51 features and the label which is a binary classification: 1=legitimate, 0=phishing.
-Write and compare both a K-Nearest Neighbor and a fully connected feed-forward neural network (using TensorFlow) to classify and test your classifier.
+There are 49 features and the label which is a binary classification: 1=legitimate, 0=phishing.
+The URLs are in a separate file: PhiUSIIL_Phishing_URL_Dataset_URL_Only.csv Write and compare both a K-Nearest Neighbor and a fully connected feed-forward neural network (using TensorFlow) to classify and test your classifier.

+You can call functions from your <name>.py file from last week by including it in the include list. name your new file(s) <your_first_name>_url.py.
+You might want to split your code into different files.
+That is fine, just begin each file name with <your_first_name>_ so there are no name clashes.

 Use the train_test_split function (https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html)
 to split the data into a 90% training segment and a 10%